Surjit Memorial Hockey Tournament

-Surjit Memorial Hockey Tournament is organized by Surjit Hockey Society every year in Jalandhar, Punjab.
-It is for the memorial of Surjit Singh.
+The Surjit Memorial Hockey Tournament (also known as the Indian Oil Servo Surjit Hockey Tournament for sponsorship reason) is organized by Surjit Hockey Society every year in Jalandhar, Punjab.
+The tournament was instituted in memorial of Surjit Singh.

 Venue

 The matches are held at Surjit Hockey Stadium.

 Teams

 The teams which participates in the tournament consists of public sector teams from across the country, such as: